KrishnaDN/x-vector-pytorch/README.md

 # x-vector-pytorch
-Implementation of x-vector model in Pytorch
+Implementation of x-vector model for language identification in Pytorch